TENQUBE/react-stack/README.md

 >❗ __The current version is being developed and tested internally.__

 # @tenqube/react-stack
 A library that helps with screen stack routing and transition animation in webviews of hybrid apps.
-(for React)

 ## Installation
 ```sh